swomf/funroll.swomf.com/content/conf/boot.md

 I haven't run into this before, but I trial-and-errored in the sources and wrote my own Dracut module to fix it.
 (Dracut modules are just shell scripts with four or so expected functions.)
-And of course, to keep it managed by my package manager, I added it as a Portage patch:
+And of course, to keep it managed by my package manager, I added it as a Portage patch (see below).

 <span class="bright">Takeaways:</span>